clevada/clevada/README.md

 ---

+## Clevada Hosted
+**Note: You can use our hosting service to host your domain and Clevada Suite.
+We install and configure Clevada Suite for free unsing your own domain.
+You will have full access to hosting account.
+More details: [Clevada Cloud Hosted](https://clevada.com/hosted).**.

 ## Installation
 Your hosting must have Composer and give you shell access (SSH) and ftp access outside your "public" folder.